AarjavJain101/Beat-Detector/README.md

 # Bass-Detector with [Rhys Byers](https://github.com/rhys-b)
 * Download and Run the Beat_Tracking.exe to use the application. **Windows Only**
 * This is a Python and C++ program that detects bass and claps and hi-hats in music.
 I created and tested my algorithm (not using CNN or other machine learning) using rap and hip-hop music and as such the algorithm has the greatest accuracy when listening to these genres.
 * The "Beat_Tracking" file is the C++ version of the Python program (without video) that is used to make the Arduino code
+* C++ version was made as it is about 20 times faster than the Python implementation.

 ## Usage
 * The Python file titled "Beat_Detector_No_Video.py" will print that bass or claps are detected in the terminal whenever the algorithm captures it